michael2001jobs/ChessGameInJava/README.md

 The game continues until checkmate, when the winner is displayed.

-#Technologies
+# Technologies

 Java 21

 No external libraries (pure Java)

-📚 About the project
+# About the project

 This was my first project in Java.